Public sector ethics: Government ethics

+Regulatory ethics

 Regulatory ethics is a body of law and practical political philosophy that governs the conduct of civil servants and the members of regulatory agencies.
 It addresses issues such as bribery and the relationship of civil servants with the businesses in the industries they regulate, as well as concerns about transparency, freedom of information and sunshine laws, and conflict of interest rules.

 While Machiavelli and Douglas are distant in time, the two opposing viewpoints of the types of public administrators, and the ethical stance of the decisions they make, are very relevant today.
 Further illustrating the bifurcation of thought on ethics in government, Cody and Lynn discuss the two opposing factors: utilitarian's and deontologists.

 Utilitarians: Believe that the end sought justifies the means to that end.
 In other words, if an ethical solution is more costly, a utilitarian will argue from a standpoint of efficiency or effectiveness to justify a less ethical solution.

 Deontologists: Believe that certain absolute principles should be obeyed, regardless of the consequences.
 An example of an absolute principle would be honesty.

 The definition of these two behavioral models is not necessarily exclusive.
 It is possible for a person to make a decision based upon a utilitarian stance and then follow a deontological stance for a separate decision.
 This is because the concept of ethics is vague and ultimately is based upon principles and values, which will differ among situations and people.
+The Canadian federal government has developed a document called the Values and Ethics Code for the Public Sector in order to guide the agents of the Public Service.